blockprotocol/blockprotocol/libs/@blockprotocol/hook/README.md

     node, // a reference to the DOM node to render into
     type: "text", // the type of hook
     entityId: "entity1", // the id of the entity this hook will show/edit data for
-    path: "$.text", // the path in the entity's properties data will be taken from/saved to },
+    path: ["http://example.com/property-type/text/"], // the path in the entity's properties data will be taken from/saved to },
 });
 ```